-- 1. Open the Molecules tab - 2.
-Verify that the latest trajectory file is listed in the "Continue a previous run" area.
-(The correct file should be there automatically) - 3.
-Verify that the "Auto load mdp params" box is checked. - 4.
-Enter the number of picoseconds you wish to add to the simulation in the "Extend time by" box. - 5.
-Press "Continue simulation".
+- 1. Click on the Molecules tab - 2.
+Verify that the latest trajectory file is listed in the Continue a previous run field.
+(The correct file should be there automatically.)

+- 3. Verify that the Auto load mdp params box is checked. - Enter the number of picoseconds you wish to add to the simulation in the Extend time by box. - 5.
+Press Continue simulation.
 This will create a new trajectory file, which picks up where the previous trajectory left off.

-3.11.1.2 Extending a simulation with changes
+3.11.1.2 Extending your current simulation with changes